marc-weber1/TDLLM/README.md

 ## What is this?

 TDLLM is an API that helps an LLM write code based on a prompt, and a series of tests made in mochaJS that the code has to pass.

-An example API call would look like this:
+The API and tests will run in a sandbox, so the endgoal is an API that can be safely called by users that should not have access to the server itself, even if the server is run by root/a sudoer.
+That said, please run the server as its own user for safety.

+Please report ANY vulnerabilities or attack vectors to the github issues, or my DMs if they are severe.

+## Program Mode

+Generate a program, and test it by running it with certain commandline arguments.
 ```
 POST /generate_and_test
 {
-    "image": "node:18-alpine",

-    "prompts": [
-        {
-            "role": "system",
-            "content": "You are a code generator that only generates code that can be parsed by a NodeJS runtime with no errors, and all plain language must be in comments.
-You write clean, organized code with helpful comments that can be understood by non-programmers."
-        },
-        {
-            "role": "user",
-            "content": "Write me a program that generates me a hash of the string 'bananas'.
-The string should be encoded in UTF-8, and the hash should be printed to the console as hex code."
+    "prompt": "Write me a program that generates me a hash of the string provided in the first commandline argument.
+The string should be encoded in UTF-8, and the hash should be printed to the console as hex code.",
-        }
-    ],

     "tests": `